 The finest heritage of the Bronze Age, the Ring of Brodgar holds 27 stones covering a circle 104m wide!
 Originally built with 60 stones, this Neolithic monument is a UNESCO Heritage Site.

-A picture-perfect children’s town, the prettiest port of Scotland -Tobermory is lined with colorful houses, twisting lanes and a postcard worthy hillside.
+A picture-perfect children’s town, one of the best places to visit in Scotland -Tobermory is lined with colorful houses, twisting lanes and a postcard worthy hillside.

 A landscape photographer’s dream, the tranquil narrow track of Glen Etive in Highlands of Scotland is overwhelming with magnificent mountain ridges, especially the Ben Starav and valleys that will leave adventure buffs flabbergasted!